-NABERS rating Performance comparison

-6 stars Market leading performance

-5 stars Excellent performance

-3 stars Market average performance
+NABERS rating Performance comparison 6 stars ★★★★★ Market leading building performance 5 stars ★★★★ Excellent building performance 3 stars ★★★ Market average building performance

-An accredited NABERS Energy rating is awarded when the National Administrator certifies a rating completed by an Assessor.
+An accredited NABERS energy rating is awarded when the National Administrator certifies a rating completed by an Assessor.
 The National Administrator may independently audit the rating and assist in resolving complex technical issues.

-This document contains Rules for Assessors conducting an energy rating for retail stores.
+This document contains Rules for Assessors conducting an energy and/or water rating for a retail store and provides the framework for assessing retail stores as follows: